| The way our ancestors cured ills.

 often caught off guard and can catch a bit of a cold, become stressed or

 just in need of a lovely, warming, uplifting cup of Herbal Tea.
+Here are some ideas for formulating your own special blend of tasty,

 healing tea from Kay Cox 12/96.
 Simply blend and mix one tea with another,